TSummersLab/sysid-multinoise/README.md

 ## General code structure
-The core model parameter estimation code is located in "system_identification.py".
+The core model parameter estimation code (MALS algorithm) is located in "system_identification.py".
 Various simulated experiments can be run by the functions in "experiments.py".
 Example linear dynamic system definitions are located in "system_definitions.py".
 Plotting functions are provided in "plotting.py".
 Utility functions are located in "matrixmath.py", "pickle_io.py", and "utility.py".

 ## General code notes
 Experiment results are automatically saved into the "experiments" folder under a subfolder named by the time when the experiment was ran (the "timestr" variable in the code).